Thank you for visiting our website.

 I decided to release my software to the public, and I called it DecisionBar Trading Software.

 If you want, you can go through the same learning curve I did.
 You can spend years trying different trading theories, buying expensive software programs with cute lights and pretty screens, and you can continue to risk your hard earned money on self-proclaimed “Trading Gurus.”

 If you want to skip all that heartache, and learn how you can master the market right now, I suggest you look over my website and learn about my DecisionBar Trading Software.
 I’ll even share some trading secrets with you that I’ve learned along the way ….
 Without any obligation what-so-ever.

 Making my DecisionBar Trading Methods available to you is my way of giving something back, and at the same time “flipping the bird” at the Trading Mafia.
 (That's what I call those guys that line their pockets by spreading trading misinformation.)
 They almost had me convinced that I couldn’t possibly be a profitable trader on my own.

 Once you master the markets you will find that your life changes completely.
 Having the confidence that you can take money out of the markets whenever you need to lets you see the world in a new light.
 Everyday presents new opportunities, not just to make money, but also to enjoy your family, see new places, and enjoy new adventures.

-I hope you decide to try my DecisionBar software.
-With our risk-free trial you have nothing to lose and a career as a trader to gain.
+I hope you decide to try my DecisionBar software and take advantage of our risk-free trial.
 But, no matter what you decide, I wish you the best in your future endeavors.